kiwi0fruit/open-fonts/language_variants_and_math_support.md

   ```
   I only tested that this would work when exporting to HTML.
 It should work for docx too.
 As about math support:
   * Math would work when exporting to HTML just like it would work in browsers.
+  * Math would surely work when exporting to LaTeX/LaTeX+PDF.
-  * When exporting to LaTeX/LaTeX+PDF math would surely work.
+  * Math would work with caveats when exporting to docx/docx+PDF.